Assets such as Data connections and Secrets can be shared broadly with subsets of your team or with the entire workspace.

 Hex provides you with three built-in groups to add to an asset, whose membership is determined via a user's role within your workspace.
 You can learn more about workspace roles here.

-- Workspace (default): All Members, Authors, and Admins.
+- Workspace (default): All Viewers, Editors, and Admins.

 - Workspace guests: Only Guests of a workspace.